 Strategic theme: support, serve and improve live services & solutions

 Much focus has been on identifying opportunities, expanding the infrastructure and business development, however, an important aspect of sustainability is ensuring that the services offered are consistently maintained, supported and improved upon.
-This has been covered through a couple different ways, whether the SSB advisory board Solutions and Service Board to streamline and guide evolution of the services and solutions portfolio, through the establishment of formal SLAs with communities, or in how the services are management via the FitSM service management standard implementation.
+This has been covered through a couple different ways, whether the SSB advisory board Solutions and Service Board to streamline and guide evolution of the services and solutions portfolio, through the establishment of formal SLAs with communities, or in how the services are managed via the FitSM service management standard implementation.
 Each of these aspects is covered in the following sections.

 Continuously improve service management across the federation